Cleveland bishop named Philadelphia’s next archbishop

 PHILADELPHIA (AP) – The bishop of Cleveland will become the new leader of the Archdiocese of Philadelphia, the Vatican announced Thursday, making him the first Hispanic archbishop to lead the region’s 1.3 million-member flock.

-A news conference was scheduled Thursday morning to introduce Nelson Perez.
-He will succeed Archbishop Charles Chaput, a conservative culture warrior who will step down after turning 75 last year, the traditional retirement age for Catholic bishops.
+Nelson Perez, who spent most of his early pastoral career in the Philadelphia area, was introduced Thursday in a news conference at the archdiocese’s Philadelphia headquarters.
+He will succeed Archbishop Charles Chaput, a conservative culture warrior who is stepping down after turning 75 last year, the traditional retirement age for Catholic bishops.

+Chaput welcomed Perez to his new post, which he will assume Feb.
+18. He called his successor “a man who already knows and loves the church in Philadelphia.”

+Perez shared his enthusiasm for the city, saying “it’s awesome to be back in Philadelphia with people who are faith-filled, who love the Lord, love the church.”
+Perez also praised Chaput’s tenure in the diocese, saying he faced challenges in Philadelphia with “great courage and steadfastness.”

-Perez, 58, is coming home in a way, after attending the diocesan seminary in Philadelphia in the 1980s and serving in a number of Philadelphia parishes before being named as an auxiliary bishop in Rockville Centre, New York and then bishop of Cleveland in 2017.
+Perez, 58, attended the diocesan seminary in Philadelphia in the 1980s and served in a number of Philadelphia parishes before being named as an auxiliary bishop in Rockville Centre, New York, and then bishop of Cleveland in 2017.

-In a tweet, Perez said “it is with great joy tinged with a sense of sadness that I accept the appointment – joy that I will be returning to serve @ArchPhilly, sadness in that I will be leaving @DIOCESEofCLE.”

-While serving in Cleveland, Perez launched an initiative to develop a strategic plan for strengthening Catholic education in the diocese.
-He implemented changes in elementary religion teaching and began a “think tank” to recommend ways to ensure that youth and young adults are fully involved in the life of the local church, according to a news release from the Cleveland diocese.
+On Thursday, Perez also addressed church sex abuse victims, telling them “I, and we, continue to pray for your healing and support and hold you deep within our hearts – those who have been hurt.
+It should have never happened, and we are sorry.”

-Perez has also had to deal with the issue of sexual abuse by priests.
-The Cleveland diocese last year made public a list of 22 previously unidentified priests and other clergy it said had been credibly accused of sexually abusing minors.
+Perez has had to deal with that issue while in Cleveland.
+The diocese last year made public a list of 22 previously unidentified priests and other clergy it said had been credibly accused of sexually abusing minors.
 Perez said in a letter announcing the release of the names that a committee assembled by the diocese determined that the accusations against the clerics were “more likely than not to be true.”

 Perez had pledged in 2018 to follow the lead of other dioceses and release the names of priests credibly accused of sexual abuse, past and present.
 The Cleveland diocese in 2002 began publishing the names of priests who were accused from that year forward.